 Alternatively, it is also possible to audition online sometimes.
 The person auditioning may be as young as 10 years old!

 The second step revolves around the trainee system.
 Those who’ll make it past the audition usually will join a big entertainment company as K-pop trainees.
 Even if you train, it still does not guarantee a debut as an artist with the company, but it is a step towards it.

-While in training, the trainees will practice dancing and singing and foreign languages like Japanese and English and interviewing skills and equivalent.
+While in Kpop training, the trainees will practice dancing and singing and foreign languages like Japanese and English and interviewing skills and equivalent.

 Some even still go to school while juggling their responsibilities as trainees along with other trainees.
-The company will examine if the K-pop trainee fits any groups they will debut throughout this period.
+The company will examine if the K-pop trainee fits any Korean idol groups they will debut in throughout this period.
 Big Bang’s G-Dragon is an excellent example of how long a training period can be, as he was a trainee for 11 years.
 However, most idol hopefuls will get to debut sooner than that.

 What to expect in the Kpop trainee process

-While the Korean idol hopefuls are in training, they are expected to maintain the same polished image once they have debuted as a part of the idol group.
+While the South Korean idol hopefuls are in training, they are expected to maintain the same polished image once they have debuted as a part of the idol group.
 They should hold at least basic etiquette and media training, but most importantly, stay out of trouble – namely, dating and drinking scandals.

 Although luckily for idols, the industry is changing to allow a little more freedom with dating in some regards.
 Just not right as they debut.
 There may also be some pressure to maintain a certain weight in some companies.

-However, as rigorous as a trainee system may seem, trainees also get some freedoms.
+However, as rigorous as a trainee system may seem, trainees also get some freedom.
 It is still totally okay to have social media accounts and use them as they wish – of course, while keeping up with a positive image.
 They can also work in commercials and music videos, modeling gigs, and sometimes even act in dramas or movies while in training.